openenclave/openenclave/tools/oeutil/README.md

 -----

-## Using OpenSSL to create a key pair on Linux
+## Using OpenSSL to create a key pair

-A user can use OpenSSL to create an RSA key pair or an EC key pair on Linux.
+A user can use OpenSSL to create an RSA key pair or an EC key pair.
 Then, the public key can be used in a certificate.

 ### Generate a key pair